gbmhunter/blog/content/pcb-design/general-routing-tips/index.md

 ## Undesired Antennas

 Any PCB antenna that isn't for radio transmission or stress relief is probably a **bad** thing.
 These are cause by tracks end in the middle of nowhere, and are often created un-intentionally when routing the PCB.

+## Provide Clearance For Mechanical Screws

+Make sure to provide copper (and component) clearance around mechanical screw holes for the screw head.
+If copper tracks (or planes) are run underneath the screw head, the screw head can bite through the soldermask and do the following:

+1. Electrically connect itself and whatever the screw is connected to (e.g. a metal enclosure) to a particular net on the PCB.
+1. Short out two tracks running underneath the screw head.
+1. Rip tracks of the PCB and make the nets go open circuit.

+{{% figure src="pcb-damaged-by-screw-head.jpg" width="500px" caption="Ouch.
+This is what can happen if you don't provide clearance on a PCB for screw heads." %}}